MJimitater/pascoletti-serafini/README.md

 # Pascoletti Sarafini scalarization

-*ps_solver.m*: This is a matlab implementation of the pascoletti sarafini scalarization.
+*ps_solver.m*: This is a matlab implementation of the Pascoletti Sarafini scalarization for solving multiple criteria optimisation problems (MOPs).

 Given a multiobjective optimisation problem (MOP):